Skip to content

 Context

-The HSF4 must be spent or committed by 31 March 2024 and cannot be held over for future usage.
-As HSF4 is a finite fund: once the money has been spent the fund will close (this potentially therefore may be earlier than 31 March 2024).
+The HSF5 must be spent or committed by 30 September 2024 and cannot be held over for future usage.
+As HSF5 is a finite fund: once the money has been spent the fund will close (this potentially therefore may be earlier than 30 September 2024.

-This HSF4 allocation covers the DCC administrative area of Devon.
-You can contact Torbay Council or Plymouth City Council for information concerning their respective HSF4 approach.
+This HSF5 allocation covers the DCC administrative area of Devon.
+You can contact Torbay Council or Plymouth City Council for information concerning their respective HSF5 approach.

 The fund is designed to provide rapid short-term financial support to address economic vulnerability and financial hardship.
 It should be used to support households who are struggling to meet their food, energy, water and other essential living needs.